-Default the SMART node will try to get an IP address from a DHCP server, but if it doesn't get one it will generate an address in the 192.168.x.x range.
+Default the Smart Node (OIC-05) will try to get an IP address from a DHCP server, but if it doesn't get one it will generate an address in the 192.168.x.x range.
 It will check if the address is not in use.
 By enabling the Static IP you can set a fixed address.
 You will have to set the Netmask and Gateway as well.